holoviz/holoviz/doc/heps/hep2.md

 #### Deprecation cycle guidelines

-The Projects **must** deprecate a feature in a major of minor type of release (not patch).
-However, before implementing the deprecation, they **must**:
+The following guidelines are meant to be consumed by maintainers of the Projects, who can use them as templates in PRs or while preparing a release.
+Note that while the goal of the HEP is to enforce a set of rules to ensure a more consistent deprecation cycle across the Projects, there will always be exceptions to the rules that this HEP does not prevent.

-- Motivate the best they can why the feature is deprecated (e.g. old and unused API) in an issue or in the *Pull Request* (PR) deprecating the feature.
+1. Before implementing a deprecation, maintainers:

-- Reach a consensus among the maintainers of the Project on the deprecation.
+  - [ ] **Must** motivate the best they can why the feature is deprecated (e.g. old and unused API) in an issue or in the *Pull Request* (PR) deprecating the feature.
-- Make sure that the PR deprecating the feature is approved by at least another maintainer, who should check that the indications below have been followed.
+  - [ ] **Must** reach a consensus among the maintainers of the Project on the deprecation.

- Maintainers have to make sure that their users are well informed of the deprecation.
-They **must** mention the deprecation in the following ways:
+2. Maintainers have to make sure that their users are well informed of the deprecation.
+They **must** implement the deprecation in the following way:

-- Implement a programmatic warning, if not applicable the PR deprecating the feature **must** clearly explain why:
+- [ ] Implement a programmatic warning, if not applicable the PR deprecating the feature **must** clearly explain why.

   - The warning **must** be emitted using one of these two utilities:
     - The `warn` function from the `warnings` module: